NG9-1-1 Back to Basics: What Are Next Generation Core Services?

 Unfortunately, there are many ways in which this information can become inaccurate or obsolete.
 What happens if the caller is located in a place that doesn’t have a clear street address, such as a high-rise apartment building or a state park?
 What if the caller uses someone else’s phone and is not located at the subscriber’s listed residence?
 What if the caller is forced to move during the call and cannot provide more information about their current location?

 An NG9-1-1 system that is NENA i3 compliant uses NGCS components to overcome those challenges, giving 9-1-1 access to more detailed GIS location information.
 Selective Routers and ALI are no longer necessary because NGCS can provide the same services using an end-to-end IP system instead of relying on outdated technology or third-party databases.
-ECRF and LIS will ensure that the call is sent to the right PSAP based on the caller’s geospatial location.
+The ECRF, ESRP and LIS will ensure that the call is sent to the right PSAP based on the caller’s geospatial location.
 With advanced GIS data, 9-1-1 operators can use maps that incorporate floor plans, physical terrain, and police beats to determine where the caller is currently located and how quickly first responders can get to them.

 That’s why NGCS are essential building blocks of a modern emergency hotline - giving emergency response professionals the ability to provide fast and efficient emergency services for residents and visitors in our communities.